What is a pronoun?

 Much of the time, pronouns indicate a specific gender.
 Often we assume someone’s gender, and therefore their pronouns, based on their name or appearance.
 However, those assumptions aren’t always correct, and can sometimes be harmful.
 While most of us have been raised to believe that gender is something we are born with, if we look more closely we can see that gender is actually a cultural construct.
 The categories of “male” and “female” carry all kinds of cultural assumptions about how a person should behave or what kind of body they should have.
 Some people don’t fit the expectations that often come with these categories, and some people identify outside of the male/female binary altogether.
 An identity outside the male/female binary is sometimes referred to as “non-binary” or “genderqueer.”
 “Gender non-conforming” is another term you might hear in relation to gender–it’s a blanket term that refers to anyone whose gender identity doesn’t conform to the prevailing cultural and social expectations.

 Gender identity is a reflection of our identity at a deeply personal level.
 When you guess at someone’s pronouns, you are going along with the cultural assumptions, and these assumptions will sometimes be wrong.
 This can lead to a person feeling unseen, invalidated, or alienated.
 The truth is that you can’t always know what someone’s pronouns are by looking at them.
 If you are cisgender (which is when your gender identity is the same as the gender you were assigned at birth), it is easy to take pronouns for granted.
 However, many people view pronouns as an indicator of respect for their gender identity, so it is important to be considerate and use someone’s correct pronouns, even if they aren’t in the room with you.
 Pronouns are just one way for people to express their gender identity – and asking for and using someone’s correct pronouns is a simple way to create a welcoming, respectful environment.
-Please help by sharing your preferred pronouns and asking others for theirs.
+Please help by sharing your pronouns and asking others for theirs.
 Thank you!

 Frequently Asked Questions About Pronouns:

 - What should I do if I get somebody’s pronoun or gender wrong?
 Everybody messes up sometimes.
-Just apologise, correct yourself, and be more mindful of getting it right the next time.
+Just apologize, correct yourself, and be more mindful of getting it right the next time.
 You may feel embarrassed or guilty, but it’s important to remember not to center your own feelings.
 It’s likely that the person you’re talking to feels much worse in this situation.
 So the last thing they want to do is to have to manage your emotions.
 They probably just want to move on with the conversation.

 - This pronoun stuff is all so new and confusing to me.
 Do I really have to learn how to do this?
 Don’t worry, like any concept it can take some time and practice to adjust.
 But it’s worth practicing, because getting people’s pronouns right is not just a matter of politeness, it has a real effect on trans people’s emotions, and a profound cumulative effect on their lives.
 Respecting a person’s pronouns goes hand-in-hand with the practice of refraining from harmful speech, and creating a harmonious sangha in which we all feel seen, included, and understood.
 Creating an inclusive sangha – and world – is part of our practice.
 We can not bypass it because it feels difficult or makes us uncomfortable.